- Apply Now

 A student who is not in good academic standing is placed on academic probation.
 This is a serious warning that the student’s record is unsatisfactory.

-A student on academic probation who shows no signs of improvement and/or a student who fails three courses in any semester will be placed on a mandatory leave of absence from the College for at least one semester.
-If the student can make up deficiencies and produce evidence that he/she would benefit from the opportunity of continuing his/her program at Regis College, he/she may petition the Associate Dean, Academic Support Services, in writing for re-entry to the College.
+A student on academic probation who shows no signs of improvement and/or a student who fails three courses in any semester will be placed on a mandatory leave of absence from the university for at least one semester.
+If the student can make up deficiencies and produce evidence that he/she would benefit from the opportunity of continuing his/her program at Regis, he/she may petition the Associate Dean, Academic Support Services, in writing for re-entry to the university.